-Arthritis are-thry-tiss Inflammation of one of more joints.
-Psoriatic arthritis means that the joint inflammation occurs in people who also have psoriasis.
+Arthritis are-thry-tiss Inflammation of one or of more joints.

+Psoriatic arthritis means that the joint inflammation is associated with psoriasis.

 Corticosteroid core-tick-o-ster-oyd A type of medicine that is very effective in reducing inflammation.

+Dermatologist der-ma-tol-o-jist

-Dermatologist der-ma-tol-o-jist A doctor who is a specialist in treating skin problems.
+A doctor who is a specialist in treating skin problems.
 Your dermatologist may supervise the treatment of your psoriasis.

+Dietitian die-et-ish-un

+A dietitian or dietician is an expert in food and nutrition.
+Dietitians help promote good health through proper eating.
+They often write custom diets for people.

+DMARD dee-mard

-Dietitian die-et-ish-un A health professional who can recommend what foods you should and should not eat.
-DMARD dee-mard A range of medicines that are known as disease-modifying anti-rheumatic drugs.
+A range of medicines that are known as disease-modifying anti-rheumatic drugs.
 These help reduce joint damage and relieve symptoms, and some may also treat psoriasis.

+Enthesitis en-thee-sy-tiss

+Inflammation of the places where your muscles and tendons join your bones.

+Exercise physiologist fizz-ee-o-lo-jist Exercise physiologists are experts in using exercise to improve health.

+Inflammation in-fla-may-shun

-Enthesitis en-thee-sy-tiss Inflammation of the places where your muscles and tendons join your bones.
-Exercise physiologist fizz-ee-o-lo-jist A health professional who can suggest an exercise program tailored to your health and ability.
-Inflammation in-fla-may-shun The body's response to damage or infection, which mistakenly attacks your joints and skin in psoriatic arthritis.
+The body's response to damage or infection, which mistakenly attacks your joints and skin in psoriatic arthritis.
 Inflammation of joints can cause pain, swelling, warmth, redness and difficulty moving.

+NSAID en-sayd or en-sed

-NSAID en-sayd A group of medicines known as non-steroidal anti-inflammatory drugs.
+A group of medicines known as nonsteroidal anti-inflammatory drugs.
 These can reduce inflammation, swelling and joint stiffness.

-Occupational therapist ОТ A health professional who looks at your activities at home or work, then suggests changes or devices to make everyday life easier on your joints.
-Physiotherapist fizz-ee-o-ther-a-pist A health professional who uses treatments to keep your joints mobile, and can suggest exercises and devices for you to use at home.
-Podiatrist po-die-a-trist A health professional who can suggest changes to the way you walk or provide special shoe inserts, to take the strain off your joints and reduce pain.
-Psoriasis sore-eye-a-siss A disease where your immune system mistakenly attacks your own skin, leading to red, scaly patches.
-Rheumatologist roo-ma-tol-o-jist A doctor who is a specialist in treating problems of the joints.
+Occupational therapist OT

+A health professional who looks at your life activities, eg at school, home or work, then works with you on ways to make everyday life more manageable when living with arthritis.

+Physiotherapist fizz-ee-o-ther-a-pist

+Physiotherapists help people affected by injury, illness or disability through movement and exercise, manual therapy, education and advice.

+Podiatrist po-die-a-trist

+An expert in foot, ankle and lower limb health.
+They can provide specific exercises, footwear advice and skin and nail care.

+Psoriasis sore-eye-a-siss

+A disease where your immune system mistakenly attacks your own skin, leading to red, scaly patches.

+Rheumatologist roo-ma-tol-o-jist

+A doctor who is a specialist in treating problems of the joints.
 Your rheumatologist will probably start and review most of your medicines and treatments.

+Spondylitis spon-dee-ly-tiss

-Spondylitis spon-dee-ly-tiss Inflammation of the joints in the spine, which may lead to back pain and difficulty moving.
+Inflammation of the joints in the spine, which may lead to back pain and difficulty moving.